 - Service validation and testing

-Defines a standard procedure for managing the lifecycle of change requests, which can be categorized into phases as registration & categorization, risk and impact assessment, approval and deployment.
-Changes are generally categorized into normal, standard and emergency changes.
+Defines a standard procedure for managing the lifecycle of change requests, categorized into phases as registration & categorization, risk and impact assessment, approval, and deployment.
+Changes are generally classified into regular, standard, and emergency changes.

 Release and deployment management:

-Defines a standard procedure for managing the lifecycle of release requests, which can be categorized into phases as planning, build and test, deployment, early life support and closure.
-Release types can be categorized into two types as big-bang & phased approach.
+Defines a standard procedure for managing the lifecycle of release requests, categorized into phases like planning, build and test, deployment, early life support, and closure.
+Release types can be classified into two types the big-bang & phased approaches.

-Defines a standard procedure for creating and managing the knowledge articles, which can be categorized into phases as creation, editorial review, technical review and publish.
+Defines a standard procedure for creating and managing the knowledge articles, which can be categorized into phases as creation, editorial review, technical review, and publication.

 Service asset and configuration management:

-Defines a standard procedure for managing the lifecycle of CI’s, which can categorized into phases as management and planning, CI identification, CI control, CI status accounting and reporting, and CI verification and audit.
+Defines a standard procedure for managing the lifecycle of CI’s, which can be categorized into phases as management and planning, CI identification, CI control, CI status accounting, and reporting, and CI verification and audit.